graphtastic/subgraph-dgraph-software-supply-chain/README.md

 make seed
 ```

-This will clean the environment, bring up all services, ingest SBOMs, extract RDF, and (when implemented) load into Dgraph.
+This will clean the environment, bring up all services, ingest SBOMs, extract RDF (from `guac-mesh-graphql/build/guac.rdf.gz`), and (when implemented) load into Dgraph.
+> **Note:** All Mesh transformation and extraction logic is now contained within the `guac-mesh-graphql/` subdirectory.
+This ensures proper Compose layering and allows `compose/guac.yml` to mount and access the extractor and its outputs directly.

 ---